Critical Illness Myopathy: Causes and Treatments

 Chronic fatigue and reduced endurance are frequent complaints among CIM patients, further hindering their rehabilitation efforts.

-Diagnosis of Critical Illness Myopathy
+How is Critical Illness Myopathy Diagnosed?

 Diagnosing CIM requires a combination of clinical evaluation, laboratory tests, and imaging studies.
 Here are the primary diagnostic tools: